Author: Joey Seeber

 Hiring the right people is a tough challenge in today’s pandemic-influenced business environment.
 It’s been especially difficult for my organization, which has grown by triple digits since the first quarter of this year.
 As the CEO and last-mile interviewer, I’ve recently had the pleasure (and occasional pain) of interviewing dozens of candidates for executive-level positions.
 Once they’ve passed all the other hurdles to determine their qualifications, my job is to assess cultural fit in our organization, which means I have the luxury of exploring the “softer” or qualitative side.

 Warren Buffett once said he looks for three things in people: integrity, intelligence, and energy.
-And, Buffett noted, if they don’t have that first trait—integrity—you actually don’t want them to have the other two.
+And, Buffett noted that if they don’t have that first trait—integrity—you don’t want them to have the other two.
 Without integrity, everything crumbles.
 When hiring for high standards and culture, as we do at Level Legal, how can interviewers test for integrity and other qualitative attributes?

 We’ve all had the experience of hiring a candidate who looks good on paper and nails the interview loop, only to find a very short time later we missed something crucial on the soft side.
 They might be clashing with the larger culture, or a tendency toward negativity or self-centeredness could be poisoning morale.
 Here are some tried-and-true (but perhaps not so obvious) tips for separating great candidates from ones who initially show well, but ultimately lead to disappointment.
 The below qualities are characteristics I’ve learned to look for during the interview process.